firogh/notes/cs/page_fault.md

 ## File shared mappings - a) Memory-mapped I/O, b)IPC using a shared file mapping
 file page: i_mmap

+# COW: for malloc page
+are the ptes set during fork for child process? check copy_one_pte is_cow_mapping in copy_page_range in dup_mmap

 # Summary
 mapping:  anon & private, anon
 from: anonymous page, file-backing